NathanPalileo-Aderant/i-hate-the-message-file/README.md

 The scripts are optimized for large files, but if you have extremely large diffs:
 - Reduce `MAX_ITEMS` in `message_diff.py`
-- The AI summarizer only processes the first 100 items per category
+- The message suggestions script only processes the first 20 added messages

 ## License